 In terms of vegetable tanned leather, the name is actually misleading, as it's not vegetables that are used but tannin-containing tree bark.
 Acquiring the tree bark means stripped the tree of it, which kills the tree.
 As such, vegetable-tanned leather also contributes to further deforestation and habitat loss, making it – in our opinion – a greenwashing tactic.

-A further key consideration to the sustainability of leather is that the majority of leather's environmental impact comes from what takes place before the tanning stage, as a result of livestock farming.
-And of course there's no getting around the fact that the animals are still killed for both their meat and their skins, which we believe makes it impossible to be categorised as ethical.
+A further key consideration to the sustainability of leather is that the majority of leather's environmental impact comes from what takes place before the leather tanning stage, as a result of livestock farming.
+And of course, there's no getting around the fact that the animals are still killed for both their meat and their skins, which we believe makes it impossible to be categorised as ethical.
 Happily, there is a much more ethical and sustainable choice that can be made instead, and one that is increasingly more fashionable too.

 For more great content like this in your inbox, sign up to our newsletter, and save 10% off your next purchase, plus great savings throughout the year.